mach-composer/mach-composer-cli/docs/src/guidance/index.md

 ##[Designing your tenancy model](./tenancy.md)

-MACH composer is intended to facilitate multi-tenancy on top of a range of MACH services, micro services and integrations.
+MACH composer is intended to facilitate multi-tenancy on top of a range of MACH services, micro-services and integrations.
 This page describes what to look at when designing your tenancy model, from different perspectives.

 ## Resposibilities